pprcht/irmsd/README.md

 iRMSD excels in distinguishing on a single threshold parameter (`RTHR`):

-* rotamers (same conformer → iRMSD ≈ 0)
+* rotamers (same conformer → iRMSD ≈ 0 Å)
 * different conformers (larger iRMSD values)

-This is crucial for automated CRE pruning and is an extension to conventional (quaternion) RMSD pruning, e.g. as used in CREST.
+This is crucial for automated CRE pruning and is an extension to conventional (quaternion) RMSD pruning, e.g. as used in CREST.<br>
+The default `RTHR` threshold in `irmsd` to distinguish to structures as conformers is **0.125 Å**, which was adapted from CREST's CREGEN procedure.
+Additional thresholds, e.g. for the inter-conformer energy difference (`ETHR`) or rotational constants (`BTHR`) are *not* required, but can be used to achieve more efficient pre-sorting.

 <br>
 <br>